Robustness of Spin-Triplet Pairing and Singlet-Triplet Pairing Crossover in Superconductor/Ferromagnet Hybrids: Results

 \subsection{Robustness of the zero-energy peak}

-Heretofore only limiting cases, e.g., a very weak exchange field,~\cite{Cottet11} a very strong exchange field (like half metals),~\cite{braude_prl,eschrig_natphys} and a very thin F layer thickness ($L_F \ll \xi_\mathrm{T_c}$),~\cite{braude_prl} have been explored in previous theoretical studies on the ZEP in SF junctions.
-Moreover in order to validate the linearization approximation for the Usadel equation, only the weak proximity-effect regime (equivalently $R_N/R_B \ll 1$) has been explicitly investigated.
-Therefore the natural question to ask is {\it how robust the presence of the ZEP induced by spin-triplet odd-frequency paring is in reality?} To solve this crucial issue, we will calculate the zero-energy LDOS $N(0)$ and the pair amplitudes $f_i(0)$ by systematically varying several parameters, $i.$ $e.,$ (1) the exchange energy $E_\mathrm{ex}$ and (2) the barrier resistance $R_B$ which is a control parameter for the proximity effect $without$ the linearized approximation .
-Then we would like to show the robustness for the presence of ZEP induced by spin-triplet odd-frequency paring.
+A number of theoretical papers have discussed the ZEP appearing in LDOS in a ferromagnet attached to a superconductor.
+However, the investigation has been limited to very specific cases such as a very weak exchange field~\cite{Cottet11}, a very strong exchange field (like half metals)~\cite{asano_prl07,braude_prl,eschrig_natphys}, a very small F layer thickness ($L_F \ll \xi_\mathrm{T_c}$)~\cite{braude_prl}, and a weak-proximity-effect regime (equivalently, $R_N^0/R_B \ll 1$).
+Therefore, the natural question to ask is {\it how robust the presence of the ZEP induced by spin-triplet odd-frequency pairing is in actually?} To answer this question, we calculate the zero-energy LDOS $N(0)$ and the pair amplitudes $f_i(0)$ by systematically varying two parameters, (1) the exchange energy $E_\mathrm{ex}$ and (2) the barrier resistance $R_B$, which are controllable in experiments.
+We will show the robustness of the presence of ZEP induced by spin-triplet odd-frequency pairs.

-In Fig.~4 we show the phase diagram of $N(0)/N_0$ and a most dominant component of pair amplitudes for an SF junction with the uniform [Figs.~4(a) and (b)] and the nonuniform magnetization-configuration [Figs.~4(c) and (d)] as a function of $R_N/R_B$ and $E_\mathrm{ex}/E_\mathrm{Th}$.
+In Fig.~4, we show the phase diagram of $N(0)/N_0$ and the most dominant pairing function in F for uniform [Figs.~4(a) and 4(b)] and nonuniform [Figs.~4(c) and 4(d)] magnetization configurations as a function of $R_N/R_B$ and $E_\mathrm{ex}/E_\mathrm{Th}$.
 In the calculation, we have assumed that $L_{F1}=0.5 \xi_{T_c}$ and $L_{F}=4.0 \xi_{T_c}$.

-In the zero-energy LDOS phase diagram, following three phases have been realized, $i.e.$, (i) the mini-gap phase with $N(0)/N_0 \approx 0$, (ii) the ZEP phase with $N(0)/N_0 >1$, and (iii) the flat phase with $N(0)/N_0 \approx1$.
-In the calculation we have defined the ZEP phase as regions with $N(0)/N_0 >1.02$ and the flat phase with $0.98 \le N(0)/N_0 \le 1.02$ as a matter of practical convenience.
-As was already discussed in Sec.
-III.
-A, in the case of the uniform magnetization, only the short-range components $f_0$ and $f_3$ exist.
-As a consequence, only in the vicinity of the resonant condition the ZEP phase is developed [see the dotted line in Figs.~4(a) and (b)].
+It is possible to define the following three phases: (i) minigap phase with $N(0)/N_0 \approx 0$, (ii) ZEP phase with $N(0)/N_0 >1$, and (iii) flat phase with $N(0)/N_0 \approx 1$.
+In the calculation, we have defined the ZEP phase as regions with $N(0)/N_0 >1.02$ and the flat phase with as those with $0.98 \le N(0)/N_0 \le 1.02$ for practical convenience.
+As was already discussed in Sect.
+3.1, in the case of the uniform magnetization, only the short-range components $f_0$ and $f_3$ exist.
+Thus, only in the vicinity of the resonant condition the ZEP phase develops [see the dotted line in Figs.~4(a) and 4(b)].